Gemini Deep Research Returns Thin, Shallow Results

 After receiving the list:

-2. Flag the key paywalled sources for Gemini
+2. Flag the key paywalled sources so you know what to paste in manually later.

 Now write the full report using only sources from this filtered list: